Perfect, effortless bread

 Equipment

-- A lidded cast-iron casserole pot, around 21cm diameter.
-We’ve been told that a ceramic pot also works, but we haven’t tried this.
+- A lidded cast-iron casserole pot, around 21cm diameter (I’ve been told that a ceramic pot also works, but I haven’t tried this).

-If you need any of this equipment, the above pictures link to Amazon (who give us a referral fee if you buy something).
+If you need any of this equipment, the above pictures link to Amazon.
+I get a referral fee if you buy something.
+This has never yet happened.

 What you do

-There are three short steps separated by two risings.
+There are two short steps, separated by a rising.

 Step 1: Mix

-Measure the 400g of flour into the bowl.
-Add the salt and yeast, and stir briefly to mix in.
+Measure 450g of flour into the bowl.
+Add the salt and yeast, and stir to mix through.

 Pour in the water, all at once.
-Stir until fully mixed.
+Stir until fully mixed to make a slightly sticky dough.

 Notes:

-Half an hour from the end of this rising, put the lidded casserole pot in the oven and start pre-heating to 220 degrees C.
+Put the lidded casserole pot in the oven, and pre-heat the oven and pot to about 210 degrees C.

-Tip and scrape the re-risen dough into the pot, doing your best not to knock out all the air.
-It should look rough, ugly, and unpromising!
-Throw a bit of flour over the top for decorative effect.
+Tip and scrape the risen dough into the pot, doing your best not to knock out all the air.
+Throw a bit more flour over the top for effect.

 Note:

-- A rounded flexible scraper (ours is cut out of the bottom of a plastic take-away carton) is good for smoothly transferring the dough from bowl to pot.
+- A rounded flexible scraper (mine is cut out of the bottom of a plastic take-away carton) is good for smoothly transferring the dough from bowl to pot.

 Variations

-We rarely keep it quite this simple: various combinations of flours and seeds make a more interesting loaf.
+Various combinations of flours and seeds make a more interesting loaf.
+Family favourites are:

-Carpet the bottom of the casserole pot with poppy seeds just before you tip the dough in, and carpet the top of the dough with more seeds straight after (mere sprinklings will disappoint).
-The seeds should stick pretty tight and toast just the right amount during baking.
+Carpet the bottom of the casserole pot with poppy seeds just before you tip the dough in, and carpet the top of the dough with more seeds straight after (no mere sprinklings, please).
+The seeds stick pretty tight and toast just the right amount during baking.

 Caraway and rye

-Replace up to 150g of the wheat flour with rye — which makes a tastier but heavier bread — and add a good teaspoon of caraway seeds to the dry ingredients at step 1.
-This loaf comes out looking gorgeous and artisanal if dusted with semolina flour just before baking.
+Replace 150g of the wheat flour with rye, and add a heaped teaspoon of caraway seeds to the dry ingredients at step 1.
+This loaf works especially nicely if dusted with semolina flour just before baking.

 Gluten-free